-The MPA contains approximately 62.7 miles of bicycle infrastructure and 49.3 miles of trails.
+The MPA contains approximately 72.4 miles of bicycle infrastructure and 89.2 miles of existing trails (both concrete & nature trails).
 To determine access to the bicycle system, buffers of 1⁄4 and 1⁄2 miles are used to determine proximity to the on-street bicycle system and to trails.
 For the purposes of this section, trails are considered part of the bicycle system.
 Within the MPA, approximately 71,200 residents are within 1⁄4 mile or a 3-4 minute bike ride from the bicycle system.
 This amounts to 42% of the MPA's population.
 When the distance is increased to 1⁄2 mile or a 6-8 minute bike ride, approximately 105,100 people are within range of bicycle facilities.
 This amounts to 63% of the MPA's population.
 EJ areas tend to have better access to the bicycle system.
 58% of EJ areas are within 1⁄4 mile of a bike route or trail and 82% of EJ areas are within a 1⁄2 mile.